 Shake and strain.
 I prefer mine over ice.

 To make the simple syrup, you will need 1 cup white sugar and 1 cup water.
 In a medium saucepan, combine the sugar and water.
 Bring to a boil and stir until the sugar has dissolved.
-Cool and keep refrigerated in a glass jar for 1 month.
+Cool and keep refrigerated in a glass jar for one month.

-Try More Delicious Cocktail Recipes
+Shake Up More Delicious and Unique Cocktail Recipes